DMVis/DMVis/documentation/columns/FilterColumn.md

 - Type: `string`
 - Default: `'Column'`

-Name of the column to display at the top.
+The name of the column to display at its top.
 Set this to the attribute name.

 ### padding

 - Type: `number`
 - Default: `10`

-Padding around the column.
+The padding around the column in pixels.

 ### type